Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 The [Xperience by Kentico: Kentico Migration Tool](/README.md) transfers content and other data from **Kentico Xperience 13**, **Kentico 12** or **Kentico 11** to **Xperience by Kentico**.

-The migration is performed by running a command for the .NET CLI.

 > **New to migration?** Start with the [Upgrade Walkthrough](https://docs.kentico.com/x/upgrade_walkthrough_guides) with video tutorials.

 ## Set up the source instance